1st Arkansas Infantry Regiment (Confederate): History

 The remnants of Govan's Brigade that survived the Tennessee Campaign remained with the Army of Tennessee through its final engagements in the 1865 Carolinas campaign.
 The Confederacy had only one award for valor, the Confederate Roll of Honor.
 Twenty-seven soldiers of the 1st Arkansas Infantry were inscribed into the roll during the war, as the Confederacy lacked the funds to manufacture medals.
-The 1st Arkansas Infantry took part in the following engagements: